Towards a Multi-Embodied Grasping Agent: Method

 \section{Method}

-Our pipeline begins with a geometric scene encoder that converts the raw point-cloud observations into a feature map that represents the geometry.
-For each process time step, the kinematics encoder encodes the gripper configuration only through the transform information of the forward kinematics defining the joint queries.
-In the Multiscale Tensor Field the joint query extract grasp relevant scene information and relate the relative pose of the gripper and scene.
+Our pipeline begins with a geometric scene encoder that converts raw point-cloud observations into a feature map representing the geometry.
+For each time step, the kinematics encoder encodes the gripper configuration only through transform information of the forward kinematics defining joint queries.
+In the Multiscale Tensor Field, joint queries extract grasp-relevant scene information and relate the relative pose of the gripper and scene.
 In the Flow head, pose and joint gradients are decoded for the flow process.
-Figure \ref{fig:main} provides an overview of our pipeline.
-Our method is inspired by architectures such as \cite{huorbitgrasp, ryu2024diffusion, musaelian2023learning} but is rebuilt from the ground up in the JAX \cite{jax2018github} framework, with parallelization and memory efficiency as the main decision drivers.
-The resulting architecture allows batching over all grippers used, multiple scenes, and grasps in both single- and multi-GPU training schemes.
+Figure~\ref{fig:main} provides an overview of our pipeline.
+Our method is inspired by architectures such as~\cite{huorbitgrasp, ryu2024diffusion, musaelian2023learning} but is rebuilt from the ground up in the JAX~\cite{jax2018github} framework, with parallelization and memory efficiency as the main decision drivers.
+The resulting architecture allows batching over all grippers, multiple scenes, and grasps in both single- and multi-GPU training schemes.